More On Gauge Theory And Geometric Langlands: Computing The Hecke Eigenvalue

 We consider $U(1)$ gauge theory in a Hamiltonian framework on a three-manifold $W=I\times C$, where $I$ is an interval.
 Boundary conditions on the right hand end of $W$ are defined by a brane that we choose to be an electric or magnetic eigenbrane.
 We act on an electric eigenbrane ${\cal B}$ with Wilson operators $W^{(d_i)}(y_i,\pp_i)$ of charges $d_i$, inserted at points $y_i\times \pp_i\in I\times C$.
 Or dually we act on a magnetic eigenbrane $\hat{\cal B}$ with 't Hooft operators $T^{(d_i)}(y_i,\pp_i)$.
 The two-dimensional effective picture was sketched in fig. \ref{nuxto} in section \ref{thooftheckeop}.

-Concretely, we pick an electric eigenbrane ${\cal B}$ that is a zerobrane supported at some point $x\in \MH$ that corresponds to a Higgs bundle $({\cal L},\varphi)$.
+Concretely, we pick an electric eigenbrane ${\cal B}$ that is a zero-brane supported at some point $x\in \MH$ that corresponds to a Higgs bundle $({\cal L},\varphi)$.
 And we consider a product of Wilson operators acting on ${\cal B}$: